isabelle-johns/Travel-to-Portugal/README.md

 - Always carry photo identification or ID
 - Gambling is only legal in licensed venues
 - Possession or use of illegal drugs will attract large fines
+- If you are a victim of crime, or have gotten yourself in some sort of unwanted trouble, contact [APAV](http://apav.pt/mihy/index.php/welcome)

 #### Health
 - Medical treatment is expensive (no reciprocal healthcare agreement between Portugal and Australia)